stevexenios/MARKDOWNS/README_1.md

 1. [Guru99](https://ww.guru99.com/functional-vs-non-functional-requirements.html )

-# CAP-Theorem-or-Brewer-Theorem
+# CAP-Theorem

-An important theorem in designing distributed systems.
+Also known as Brewer's Theorem.
+It's an important theorem in designing distributed systems.
 Echoes that there is no simultaneous guarantee of **CAP (consistency, availability, and partition tolerance)**; in essence, something has to give.

 ![CAP Theorem Image](./images/cap-theorem.png)